w33zl/GE-Hotkeys-and-Macros/README.md

 ## Want to report a bug or have a great idea?
 Please check out my [project page](https://go.xilent.se/wzl-modding-projects) to get more details about the my projects or post bug reports/feature requests.
 Here you will also find information about known issues, tips on workarounds and occationally also hotfixes.

+## License

+*GE-HAM © 2022 by w33zl is licensed under [CC BY-NC-ND 4.0](http://creativecommons.org/licenses/by-nc-nd/4.0/).*

+*TL;DR: You are ALLOWED TO SHARE (copy and redistribute) the material in any medium or format as long as you ATTRIBUTE (give appropriate credit to) the original author, do NOT MAKE ANY DERIVATIVES (i.e. do not modify and re-publish this as your own work) and as long as it is NOT USED FOR COMMERCIAL PURPOSES.*

+*EXCEPTION: You may freely distribute any changes and additions made to the 'GE-HAM_UserBindings.ahk' file (or copies thereof) without any restrictions.*